-On 18.02.2018, at 06:01 UTC (09:31 local time), the aircraft ATR72-212, EP-ATS operated by Iran Aseman Airline during flight from the Mehrabad (Tehran) to Yasouj Airport crashed while performing the scheduled passenger flight IRC3704.
+On 18.02.2018, at 06:01 UTC (09:31 local time), the aircraft ATR72-212, EP-ATS operated by Iran Aseman Airlines during flight from Mehrabad (Tehran) to Yasouj Airport crashed while performing the scheduled passenger flight IRC3704.

 According to the load sheet the A/C takeoff weight was 20963 kg and was within the aircraft operation limits.
-There were 6 crew members Onboard (PIC, F/O, two flight attendants and two security men) and 60 passengers.
-All onboard persons were Iranian citizens.
+There were 6 crew members on board (PIC, F/O, two flight attendants and two security men) and 60 passengers.
+All on-board persons were Iranian citizens.

-The aircraft cleared to start descending FL170 ,then was delivered from Iranian Area Control Center (ACC) to Yasouj tower , the aircraft started descending and prepared for landing in Yasouj Airport finally the aircraft lost altitude and impacted with mountain with a significant left bank.
+The aircraft was cleared to descend to FL170, and to continue to the destination.
+The aircraft started descending and prepared for landing in Yasouj Airport.
+Finally, the aircraft lost altitude and impacted mountain with a significant left bank.
 The collision first led to the complete destruction of aircraft.
-All 66 persons onboard were fatally injured.
+All 66 persons on board were fatally injured.